Campus Closure Notice

 |ESLW 340||Advanced Composition||3 LEC|

-If you don’t see your course from another institution on the Equivalency List, but believe it should be counted, complete a Course Substitution Petition and be sure to give yourself at least two weeks for processing.
+- If you don’t see your course from another institution on the Equivalency List, but believe it should be counted, complete a Course Substitution Petition and be sure to give yourself at least two to three weeks for processing.

 Steps to Apply to PTA

 - Attend a PTA information session.

 - Provide official college transcripts for any college outside of the Los Rios Community College District (American River, Cosumnes River, Folsom Lake or Sacramento City Colleges) to the Admissions and Records Office to be placed on your record prior to applying to the program.

 - Complete a Course Substitution Petition for any classes taken outside the Los Rios Community College District and not included on the PTA Course Equivalency Chart (PDF), and submit to the Admissions and Records Office.